cfengine/documentation/reference/components/cf-serverd.markdown

 ### trustkeysfrom

-**Description**: List of IPs from whom we accept public keys on trust
+**Description:** List of IPs from whom we accept public keys on trust

 If connecting hosts' public keys have not already been trusted, this allows us to accept the keys on trust.
 Normally this should be an empty list except in